-Differentiate from Competitors: Most of the companies fit inside of a specific niche or industry.
-The problem is that the niches are rapidly overfilled.
+- Differentiate from Competitors: Most of the companies fit inside of a specific niche or industry.
+The problem is that niches can fill up rapidly.
 To be able to differentiate from the competitors, Innovation is the path to follow.
 Innovation will bring something unique to the customers and will hopefully allow a company to stand out from the crowd.

-Work with the best: In the early days of Microsoft, the company was famous for both its ability to innovate but also for having established a culture of working only with the best.
+- Work with the best: In the early days of Microsoft, the company was famous for both its ability to innovate but also for having one of the best corporate cultures of innovation.
 For bright and innovative professionals, working in a company that cherishes innovation is the grail.
 Attracting talented and creative staff will often produce a positive feedback loop that will contribute to the hiring of even more talented people.
-This virtuous circle will in return accelerate the rate and quality of the innovations brought forward by the company.
+This virtuous circle will, in return, accelerate the rate and quality of the innovations brought forward by the company.
 Ultimately, the company will be able to position itself as the leader in a specific market with a culture of meeting and exceeding the expectations of the customers.
 The innovation snowball will continue to roll and the revenues to grow.

 Innovation is also a way for companies to deeply understand the needs of their customers and find solutions on how to address them.
-Innovation should be used as a tool to satisfy customers and grow the company while leveraging on a clear business model
+Changes should be used as a tool to satisfy customers and grow the company while leveraging on a transparent business model

-Leadership teams need to understand the innovation trilogy presented below to successfully implement innovation and leverage on it.
+Leadership teams need to understand the innovation trilogy presented below to implement innovation and leverage on it successfully.

 WHY AND HOW TO MEASURE THE INNOVATION ROI

-Finding the rights tools and metrics that will allow precise quantification of innovation is somehow a difficult process and needs to be tailored to the specific needs and culture of a company.
-According to a survey conducted by McKinsey, more than 70 percent of the corporate leader’s consider innovation as one of their top three priority, but only 22 percent set innovation performance metrics.
-In companies that actively pursue innovation, 16% of the companies that are actively pursuing innovation do not use any innovation metrics to measure their efforts.
+Finding the rights tools and metrics that will allow precise quantification of innovation is somehow a complicated process.
+It needs to be tailored to the specific needs and culture of a company.
+According to a survey conducted by McKinsey, more than 70 percent of the corporate leaders consider innovation as one of their top three priorities, but only 22 percent set innovation performance metrics.
+In companies that actively pursue change, 16% of the companies that are actively seeking innovation do not use any innovation metrics to measure their efforts.